For chains running 5–200 locations

 Frictionless integration

 Insights consumes a narrow slice of the data a chain typically warehouses — the events, prices, costs, shifts and forecasts that move EBIT.
 The rest can keep living wherever it lives.
-Two ways in: file uploads or a direct REST connector.
+Two ways in: file uploads or a direct data connector.

 Path A